De De Pyaar De: Plot

-Ashish Mehra is a 50-year-old NRI investor in London who meets a 26-year-old woman Ayesha.
+Ashish Mehra is a 50-year-old NRI investor in London who meets a 26-year-old woman, Ayesha Khurana.
 The two begin dating and then start living together.
-Ashish informs her that he is separated from his wife Manju Rao who lives in India with their children Ishika and Ishaan.
+Ashish informs her that he is separated from his wife Manju, who lives in India with their children, Ishika and Ishaan.
 After a back and forth regarding their age gap, Ashish decides to introduce Ayesha to his family and takes her to his home in Manali.
 Manju and their children are now living with Ashish's parents.
-Ishika is irritated by his arrival, believing that he will ruin the meeting with her boyfriend Rishi and his father Atul Saxena.
+Ishika is irritated by her father's arrival, believing that he will ruin the meeting with her boyfriend Rishi and his father Atul Saxena.

-Startled, Ashish lies that Ayesha is his secretary, much to Ayesha's detest.
+Startled, Ashish lies that Ayesha is his secretary, much to her chagrin.
 Ayesha and Manju feel tension over their feelings for Ashish.
 Due to circumstances, Ashish is introduced as Manju's brother to Rishi and Atul.
 Ayesha and Manju fail to get along with each other.
-After finally noticing that Ayesha and Ashish are together, Ishika shouts at Ashish for lying to his entire family.
-Ashish finally reveals that he brought Ayesha to gain the approval of his family.
-Atul also learns the same and calls off the wedding as he feels the family is not reliable.
-Manju defends Ashish and Ayesha's relationship in front of their entire family, where Ashish also consoles Manju and gets intimate with her.
+After finally noticing that Ayesha and Ashish are together, Ishika shouts at her father for lying to his entire family.
+Ashish finally reveals that he brought Ayesha to gain his family's approval.
+Atul also learns the truth and calls off Ishika and Rishi's wedding, as he feels the family is not reliable.
+Manju defends Ashish and Ayesha’s relationship in front of their entire family, following which Ashish also consoles Manju and sleeps with her.

-The next morning, Ayesha finds out that Manju and Ashish slept together and Manju responds that she is still his wife and Ayesha is technically the other woman.
+The next morning, Ayesha finds out that Manju and Ashish slept together, and Manju responds that she is still his wife and Ayesha is technically the other woman.
 Disheartened, Ayesha returns to London.
 Ashish convinces Atul for the marriage between Ishika and Rishi, but begins missing Ayesha.
 When Ishika's engagement arrangements are in full swing, Manju realises the true longing the couple have for each other and goes to London to ask Ayesha to give Ashish a second chance.
 Ayesha reconciles with Ashish and celebrates Ishika's engagement.
-In a post-credits scene, Ashish and Ayesha argue on whether they should meet Ayesha's family.
+In a post-credits scene, Ashish and Ayesha argue on whether they should meet Ayesha’s family, setting the stage for another encounter.